newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 [](https://www.nj.gov/dcf/providers/licensing/Understanding.Licensing.Packet.pdf)You can schedule a free preliminary inspection with their Office of Licensing at 1-877-667-9845.

-### Additional Site Requirements
+### Local Level Site Requirements

+* **Certificate of Occupancy/Approval:
-* **Fire Prevention Permits:** Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
+* Fire Prevention Permits:** Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
 * **Signage:** Speak to your local Zoning Office and Building/Construction Department to make sure the signage you're proposing is permitted
 * **Construction Permits:** Check with your local government's Building/Construction Department for any permit requirements prior to starting renovations.
 Find out the requirements for a construction permit at your site